 Active Employee Benefits-The Company provides a comprehensive package of employee benefits to substantially all employees.
-These benefits include several medical insurance plans, a dental insurance plan, two group life insurance plans, a long-term disability insurance plan, a defined benefit pension plan, a 401(k) retirement savings plan which includes company matching contributions, and other ancillary benefits plans and policies.
+These benefits include several medical insurance plans, a dental insurance plan, a vision insurance plan, two group life insurance plans, a long-term disability insurance plan, a defined benefit pension plan, a 401(k) retirement savings plan which includes company matching contributions, and other ancillary benefits plans and policies.

 Retired Employee Benefits-The Company provides company-paid life insurance, as well as company-subsidized medical insurance, to qualifying retirees.
-For employees hired before January 1, 1986, 100% of the cost of post-retirement medical insurance, including reimbursement of a portion of the retirees' Medicare Part B premiums is paid.
-For employees hired on or after January 1, 1986, the Company will subsidize post-retirement medical premiums at the same percentage as active employees until age 65 and 100% of Medicare supplement insurance after age 65, but Medicare Part B premiums are not reimbursed.
+For non-union employees hired before December 31, 2009 and retiring on or after January 1, 2010, the Company will subsidize post-retirement medical premiums at the same percentage as active employees.
+For employees hired after December 31, 2009, this subsidy ends when the retiree attains age 65.
+Post-retirement benefits for employees represented by unions are administered in accordance with the applicable collective bargaining agreement.